mlanda98/battleship/README.md

 # battleship

-A browser-based version of the classic game Battleship, built using JavaScript, HTML, and CSS — developed using Test Driven Development with Jest.
+A browser-based version of the classic game Battleship, built using JavaScript, HTML, and CSS.
+Developed using Test Driven Development with Jest.

 ---